Next Stated meeting Monday, July 18th, 2016, 7:00 PM @ South Pasadena Lodge # 290, 1126 Fair Oaks Ave. South Pasadena, CA 91030.

-Approximately 2000 and growing -- located and living around the globe.
+Approximately 2000 and growing -- located and living throughout California, the United States and around the globe.

 Membership in the Research Lodge is open to any Master Mason in good standing who is a member of a Lodge in the jurisdiction of the Grand Lodge of California or a Master Mason who is a member of a Lodge in any other Grand Jurisdiction recognized by the Grand Lodge of California and which allows dual membership.
 Members may hold an office and vote.

-Grand Lodges recognized by the Grand Lodge of California, their Lodges and Masonic Organizations, composed exclusively of Master Masons under the jurisdiction of the Grand Lodge of California or any other Grand Lodge recognized by the Grand Lodge of California, may become “Subscribing Members,” entitled only to receive bulletins and publications.
+Grand Lodges recognized by the Grand Lodge of California, their Lodges, and other Masonic Organizations under the jurisdiction of the Grand Lodge of California, may become “Subscribing Members,” entitled only to receive bulletins and publications.

 No, many of our members are from different states and countries and each receive the benefits of SCRL research and knowledge through the Research Lodge monthly mailings.

-Service is the watchword of the Research Lodge - Our members are offered the opportunity for further service and personal development through individual research, participation on our speaker panel and preparation of papers for publication.
+Service to Freemasonry is the purpose and watchword of the Research Lodge.
+Our members are offered the opportunity for further service and personal development through individual research, participation on our speaker panel and preparation of papers for publication.
 We service the Craft by providing speakers, panels and seminars to Lodges and other qualified organizations at their request.